A battery-resistor analogy for further insights on measurement uncertainties: Comparing quantities that have uncertainties

 \section{Comparing quantities that have uncertainties}

-We have seen in the previous sections that we can interpret \textit{standard error} assuming a Gaussian distribution whenever the number of measurements averaged is large.
-This is an advantage of use of standard error compared to standard deviation.
-Let us focus here on uncertainties described in terms of standard errors.
+We have seen in the previous sections that we can interpret \textit{uncertainty of the mean} assuming a Gaussian distribution whenever the number of measurements averaged is large.
+This is an advantage of use of uncertainty of the mean compared to standard deviation.
+Therefore, let us focus here on uncertainties described in terms of uncertainties of the means.

 Let us say we have two values $X = \bar X \pm 2\sigma_{\bar{X}}$ and $ Y = \bar Y \pm 2\sigma_{\bar{Y}}$.
 Does X agree or disagree with Y?
 Due to the probabilistic nature of the measurements, in general we cannot claim with 100\% certainty that two values with uncertainty agree or disagree with each other.
 However, we can estimate the percentage of the cases where similar experiments, if repeated, will lead to a specified degree of agreement or disagreement with each other.